pcbrendel/pcbrendel.github.io/Crash_course_in_R.md

 ---
 layout: page
 title: A Crash Course in the R Programming Language
-data: Orignally Created May 2016
+date: Orignally Created May 2016
 ---

 # R Script for this Course